Traveling edge states in massive Dirac equations along slowly varying edges: Traveling edge states with the linear mass

-Now, we review two typical examples of transition functions in edge-admissible mass terms from the literature \cite{fefferman2017topologically,fefferman2012honeycomb,lee2019elliptic}. \begin{example} $\tilde{m}(u) = \tanh(u)$. \end{example} \begin{example} \end{example} From now on, we will drop the tilde hat and study a specified edge-admissible mass term for simplicity, i.e., the mass term is denoted by $m(f(\bx))$ with the edge $\Gamma=\{\bx\in\br^2:f(\bx)=0\}$.
+Henceforth we will drop the tilde and study a specified domain wall term for simplicity, i.e., the mass term is denoted by $m(f(\bx))$ with the edge $\Gamma=\{\bx\in\br^2:f(\bx)=0\}$.

-Now, we reveal the edge states with a linear edge $\Gamma=\{\bx\in\br^2:x_2=cx_1\}$ and the Dirac equation has an explicit traveling wave solution.
-To this end, we assume that $m(f(\bx))=m(\vn\cdot\bx)$ where $\vn=\frac1{\sqrt{c^2+1}}(c,-1)^T$ is a unit normal vector to the edge.
+We reveal the edge state with a linear edge curve $\Gamma$ and the Dirac equation has an explicit traveling wave solution.
+To this end, we assume that $m(f(\bx))=m(\vn\cdot\bx)$ where $\vn$ is a unit normal vector to the edge and $m(u)$ rapidly approaches to $\pm m_{\infty}$ as $u=\vn\cdot\bx\rightarrow \pm\infty$.
 Figure \ref{fig:sa} shows a vertical straight edge and Figure \ref{fig:sb} is a general linear case.
-We rewrite \eqref{eq.simple} in the linear edge form:
+We rewrite \eqref{eq.simple} under the linear edge form: